astorfi/TensorFlow-World-Resources/docs/source/content/tutorials.rst

 * `Deep Learning with Neural Networks and TensorFlow`_: Recurrent Neural Networks (RNN)
 * `An Introduction to LSTMs in Tensorflow`_: A brief tutorial
-* `Deep Learning with Tensorflow - The Recurrent Neural Network Model`_: A tutorial on the Recurrent Neural Network models
+* `Deep Learning with Tensorflow - The Recurrent Neural Network Model`_: A tutorial on the Recurrent Neural Network Models
 * `Sequence Models and the RNN API`_: TensorFlow Dev Summit 2017
 * `RNN Example in Tensorflow`_: A quick tutorial